dwyl/book/README.md

 ### A More Useful TDD Example (Cash Register Mini Project)

-While I'm the first to agree that *cash-less* payments are the future, paying with cash is something *everyone* can relate to and is thereore a good example to use.
-(If you can think of better TDD example tell me!)
+While I'm the first to agree that *cash-less* payments are the future, paying with cash is something *everyone* can relate to and is therefore a good example to use. (*think of better TDD example*? *tell me*!)

 #### Basic Requirements